 What is a debt management program?

-A debt management program or plan (also called a DMP) is a repayment plan designed to help you eliminate high interest rate credit card debt.
+A debt management program or plan (also called a DMP) is a repayment plan designed to help you eliminate high-interest-rate credit card debt.
 You enroll in the program through a credit counseling agency that helps you find a monthly payment that works for your budget.
-It’s not a loan – just a better, more efficient way to pay off your credit cards and other unsecured debts.
-Think of it like a professionally-assisted consolidation and repayment plan.
+It’s not a loan – but a better, more efficient way to pay off your credit cards and other unsecured debts.
+Think of it like a professionally assisted consolidation and repayment plan.

 How debt management plans work

-Then the credit counseling team contacts each of your creditors to negotiate three things:
+If the debt analysis reveals you are a good candidate for a DMP, and you decide to enroll, the credit counseling agency contacts each of your creditors to negotiate three things:

 To get your creditors to accept payments through the program